ScottDGartz/igme230-project4/README.md

 ## Things I need to learn
 I would need to work on my javascript to manipulate all of these elements.
 My knowledge from IGME 202 will help me a lot with the steering behaviors I plan to implement.
 I will probably end up referencing stackoverflow when I need to, but also possibly other resources to brush up on the IGME-202 knowledge, such as my old notes or old work from that course.

+# Final Project Info

+## Item #1
+For the first illustration, we have a black canvas, a pink circle and a blue square.
+The two shapes are constantly seeking the middle of the canvas.
+However, when you click somehwere on the canvas, the target for the two shapes changes, so they now seek that new point.
+The circle bounces off of the side of the canvas, but the square wraps around to the other side of the canvas.
+## Item #2
+For the second illustration, we again have a black canvas.
+This time there are a bunch of randomly coloured squares and circles floating around, with triangle "stars" flying in the background.
+The squares still wrap to the other side, the circles bounce, and the triangles also wrap.
+However, now, the circles follow where the mouse moves to.
+The squares to the same thing, until you click.
+Upon clicking, a node is placed down, and the squares seek the node.
+If there are multiple nodes, the squares path follow through those nodes one after another.
+## Item #3
+For the third illustration, we still have the black canvas.
+This time the triangles are properly in the background, whereas for illustration 2, they were clipping with the squares and circles.
+This time there are no objects at the start.
+When you click, a node is placed.
+If you click on the node that is placed, it will delete that node.
+When you press and hold the mouse button, a square or circle will be spawned once every 100ms.
+The squares path follow the nodes, and correctly account for if a node is deleted.
+There is also music playing in the background, and a counter in the top left corner for how many Objects and Nodes are in the scene
+## Menu Screen
+There are 4 buttons on the menu screen.
+Each button resizes based on the window size, and the text in it also resizes.
+The canvas is fit to the screen width.
+There are stars in the background.
+Each button uses javascript with clicking in canvas to link to one of the 3 illustrations, or to the documentation page.